Thin (film): Alisa

 Alisa Williams, a 30-year-old divorced mother of two, traces her eating issues back to an incident at the pediatrician when she was 7 and put on a diet which then led to anorexia.
 She describes massive binge/purge sessions which resulted in hospitalizations due to the resulting dehydration and her severe abuse of diuretics, hydrochlorothiazide, laxatives, enemas and ipecac.

-Apart from her binges, which she describes as occurring "every few weeks or so, over and over again, for three or four days", she was restricting to under 200 calories a day prior to entering Renfrew.
+Apart from her binges, which she describes as occurring "every few weeks or so, over and over again, for three or four days", she was following an extreme starvation diet prior to entering Renfrew.
 She had been hospitalized five times in the three months leading to her admittance to the Center.
 Having struggled with her eating disorder for 16 years, Alisa took disability leave from her job as a pharmaceutical rep in order to enter treatment.

 Alisa seems to respond well to Renfrew and towards the end of her stay expresses a desire to "taste recovery".

 After discharge, Alisa struggles through dinner with her children and Shelly at a restaurant.
 She picks at her food and takes tiny bites.
-The film later shows Alisa, agitated and pacing around her home, distract her two children with cartoons and waffles as she enters her bathroom to purge repeatedly.
-The epilogue reveals that she would go on to lose 20 pounds and attempt suicide, and that she returned to Renfrew for treatment and maintained a healthy weight after leaving.
+The film later shows Alisa, agitated and pacing around her home, distracting her two children with cartoons and waffles as she enters her bathroom to purge.
+The epilogue reveals that she would go on to lose weight and attempt suicide, and that she returned to Renfrew for treatment and maintained a healthy weight after leaving.